 Prior to the intense heat of the hardening phase, Sokojikara's expert swordsmiths coat the newly formed, unrefined blade with clay - a thin layer along the edge, a thicker layer on the body and spine.
 When the blade emerges from the hardening forge, the clay layers' contrasting thicknesses cause the steel to cool at slightly different rates, yielding two distinct hardness regions.
 The edge cools faster, making it harder for edge retention and shear strength.
 The body and spine cool more slowly, rendering it "tougher"- less brittle, more flexible and better equipped to absorb impact energy.

 Sublime, practically Zen-like feel to match serene look

 Impeccably balanced, the Kodama's weight is shrewdly distributed for improved control and agility, quicker response, as well as maximum power from every swing.
 The delicately textured genuine ray skin same and soft braided ito that cloak the tsuka afford a comfortable, no-slip grip, further enhancing the sword's superb feel.
-Expertly cast from bronze and embellished with breathtaking reliefs, the tsuba guards the hand, while conferring rich, earthy charm.
-Nestled between ito and ray skin same, the bronze menuki exquisitely complements the like-finished tsuba and kashira.
+Expertly cast from brass and embellished with breathtaking reliefs, the tsuba guards the hand, while conferring rich, earthy charm.
+Nestled between ito and ray skin same, the brass menuki exquisitely complements the like-finished tsuba and kashira.

 Experience the Kodama, then pass it on